medialab/xan/docs/cmd/explode.md

 explode options:
     --sep <sep>          Separator to split the cells.
                          [default: |]
-    -S, --singular       Drop a final "s" if present in the exploded column names.
+    -S, --singular       Singularize (supporting only very simple English-centric cases) the exploded column names.
 Does not work with -r, --rename.
     -r, --rename <name>  New names for the exploded columns.
 Must be written in CSV format if exploding multiple columns.
                          See 'xan rename' help for more details.